-- 2. Satisfaction of the upper-class writing requirement by means of a publishable paper (either a seminar paper, directed research paper, or law review note, but not a supervised paper) on a topic in business law, as approved by the program director. - 3.
-Satisfaction of the clinic or externship requirement with the Corporate Counsel Externship or the Collaborative entrepreneurship clinic.
+- 2. Satisfaction of the upper-class writing requirement by means of a significant writing project (either a seminar paper, directed research paper, or law review note, but not a supervised paper) on a topic in business law, as approved by the program director. - 3.
+Satisfaction of the clinic or externship requirement with the Corporate Counsel Externship, the Collaborative entrepreneurship clinic, or the Judicial Externship with a Bankruptcy Court placement.
 This requirement may be satisfied by another externship with the permission of the program director.